When you venture to the best kids' library branches in NYC, your pint-sized bibliophiles are bound to get lost in the stacks.

 Not only is this library one of the city’s most beautiful, it’s also Manhattan’s first LEED-certified branch.
 Nearly every architectural feature is made from some type of recyclable material.
-Like the rest of the branch, the spacious children’s room is both ultramodern yet classic and comfortable: Its elegant orange-red chairs and round tables, plus a storytime rug and orange bean bags, give the room a casual vibe.
+The spacious children’s room is both ultramodern yet classic and comfortable: It features elegant orange-red chairs and round tables while the storytime rug and orange bean bags give the room a casual vibe.
 Our favorite element, however, is the sloping, padded reading nook under the glass-enclosed stone staircase that invites kids to ditch the notion that reading must be done in an upright position.

 Housed in a striking 1941 Art Deco building designed to look like an open book, the library is Brooklyn's largest and hosts roughly 1 million visitors each year.
-The venue overlooks Grand Army Plaza and provides WiFi, landscaped gardens and an outdoor performance space that hosts live concerts.
+The venue overlooks Grand Army Plaza and provides landscaped gardens, an outdoor performance and Emma's Torch, a café vendor.
 Among the library's strongest suits is its first-floor Youth Wing, with designated spaces for toddlers, grade-schoolers, tweens and teens to read, work on homework and use game-equipped computers.
-The S. Stevan Dweck Center for Contemporary Culture puts on more than 100 events per month, many of which are aimed squarely at kids.
+There plenty of events each month, many of which are aimed squarely at kids.
 Note that the library underwent renovations in January 2019, and will continue until 2021 when the project is complete.
 Read more about the renovation on bklynlibrary.org.

-Like many of its predecessors, this library is bathed in sunlight, thanks to floor-to-ceiling windows, and feels so inviting.
+Like many of its predecessors, this library is bathed in sunlight, thanks to floor-to-ceiling windows, and it feels so inviting.
 That's true for the technically below-ground children's room as well: A moatlike space carved around the building lets natural light in, and besides the requisite kid-size tables and chairs, the flooring is cushy and bean bags that can be set down at will are provided.
-An enclosed storytime/Wii room whose colors are redolent of a cabin in the woods, plus a common outdoor area that's stylishly landscaped with durable plants and rocks, ensure that this long-awaited Bronx dream was no lark.
+An enclosed storytime room whose colors are redolent of a cabin in the woods, plus a common outdoor area that's stylishly landscaped with durable plants and rocks, ensure that this Bronx dream is a hit in the community.

 What's more iconic than the New York Public Library at 42nd Street?
 Bibliophiles big and small can appreciate the building's impressive history, architecture and of course, offerings, and not just what's on the shelves.
 The first new children's room in the main branch in 30-plus years opened in 2008 in response to the closing of the city's main children's library, midtown's Donnell Library Center.
 The space feels like a big living room; the capacious carpeted spot on the western end is used for storytelling.
 Kids big and small also get a kick out of the Pooh room, wallpapered with renderings of the Hundred Acre Wood.
 Inside, you'll find a glass case containing Christopher Robin Milne's vintage stuffed animals, the inspiration behind his dad's Winnie the Pooh books.
-The library has a good selection of those, too!
-Stephen A. Schwarzman Building, Fifth Ave at 42nd St, ground floor, room 84 (212-621-0208, nypl.org).
+The library has a good selection of those, too.